vdmitriyev/latex-git-hooks/README.md

 ## Notes on `hooks`

 * `run-linter-paperlinter`
     - linter hook will always exists successful and shows what has been found by linter
+    - As long as gnerated outputs will be supressed by `pre-commit`, run the hook as follows:
+        ```bash
+        pre-commit run run-linter-paperlinter --all-files --verbose
+        ```

 ## LaTeX Linters